YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TRNLOGFAIL
 -------------------

-TRNLOGFAIL, Translation of [OpenVMS] logical name or [UNIX] environmental variable xxxx failed
+TRNLOGFAIL, Translation of environmental variable xxxx failed

-Compile Time Error: This indicates that translation of the indicated environment variable (UNIX)/logical name (OpenVMS) failed.
+Compile Time Error: This indicates that translation of the indicated environment variable failed.
 The message is accompanied with another message describing the failure type and the reason behind it.
 Most probable cause of the failure could be resource limitation.

-Action: Report to your system administrator.
+Action: Report the error to your system administrator.

 ----------------
 TROLLBK2DEEP